KenKundert/inform/doc/user.rst

 culprit = *None*:
    A string that is added to the beginning of the message that identifies the culprit (the object for which the problem being reported was found).
-May also be a collection of strings, in which case they are joined with *culprit_sep* (default is ', ').
+May also number or a tuple that contains strings and numbers.
+If *culprit* is a tuple, the members are converted to strings and joined with *culprit_sep* (default is ', ').

 wrap = False:
    Specifies whether message should be wrapped. *wrap* may be True, in which